retrobiosciences/opentrons-10x/README.md

 # OT-2 10x scRNA seq library prep (with multiplexing!)

+---
+- This protocol is difficult to get working properly
+- The OT-2 & related consumables have issues making this especially difficult
+- Please contact Ben at ben@retro.bio before attempting this for yourself
+---

 Manual single cell library preps are tedious and error-prone.
 Automated solutions cost >$260k.
 This repo contains all code & hardware required to automate 10x Genomics library preps on Opentrons for $26k.

 <p align="center">